REEL FACE: | REAL FACE: |

 As a drug smuggler for Colombia's Medellín Cartel, Barry Seal earned as much as $500,000 per flight smuggling cocaine into the United States.
 By 1983, his earnings totaled $60 million, making him one of the wealthiest people in America.
 In total, he had illegally imported $3 to $5 billion worth of drugs and an estimated 56 tons of cocaine into the U.S., making over 100 flights. -Daily Mail Online

 No. "You know, we're not making a biopic," said director Doug Liman.
 "Tom Cruise doesn't look like Barry Seal.
 His character is inspired by the stories we learned about Barry."
-The movie's loose interpretation of the true story is echoed in the trailer when a voice-over by Tom Cruise as Barry Seal tells us that only "some of this sh*t really happened."
+The movie's loose interpretation of the truth is echoed in the trailer when a voice-over by Tom Cruise as Barry Seal tells us that only "some of this sh*t really happened."
 Liman has referred to the film as "a fun lie based on a true story" (TIME).

 No. Fact-checking American Made immediately revealed that Tom Cruise looks nothing like the real Barry Seal, who weighed around 280lbs and was nicknamed "El Gordo" (The Fat Man) by his bosses. -Daily Mail Online